-- 1. We have produced this guidance to help our registrants in situations where they need to consider the professional requirement to maintain confidentiality alongside the need to ensure protection of patients and the public.
+- This guidance should be read alongside the Standards of Practice for Optometrists and Dispensing Opticians which all optometrists and dispensing opticians must apply to their practice.
+For student optometrists and student dispensing opticians, this guidance should be read alongside the Standards for Optical Students.
+Both will be referred to as the 'Standards' in this document for ease of reading. - 2.
+We have produced this guidance to help our registrants in situations where they need to consider the professional requirement to maintain confidentiality alongside the need to ensure public protection.
 Registrants have told us that this can be complex and confusing.
-Our research has shown us that particularly in relation to where a patient may not be fit to drive, registrants are not clear about what they should do in response and therefore this document primarily focuses on such situations.
-It does not create new requirements or give legal advice. - 2.
-This guidance should be read alongside the Standards of Practice for Optometrists and Dispensing Opticians, which all optometrists and dispensing opticians must apply to their practice.
-For student optometrists and student dispensing opticians, this guidance should be read alongside the Standards for Optical Students.
-Both will be referred to as the 'Standards' in this document for ease of reading.

-3. The standard of confidentiality expected of registrants is set out in Standard 14 of the Standards of Practice (Standard 13 of Standards for Optical Students).
+Our research has shown us that particularly in relation to where a patient may not be fit to drive, registrants are not clear about what they should do in response1 and therefore this document primarily focuses on such situations.
+It does not create new requirements or give legal advice. - The standard of confidentiality expected of registrants is set out in Standard 14 of the Standards of Practice (Standard 13 of Standards for Optical Students).